JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-02/semantic-versionning-with-azure-pipeline-and-docker/index.md

       $(imageTags)
 ```

-Of course, you can name the parameter whatever you want, but make sure the name in `arguments: --build-arg VERSION=$(setVersionStep.fullVersion)` matches the variable name in the `Dockerfile`.
+Of course, you can name the argument whatever you want, but make sure the name in `arguments: --build-arg VERSION=$(setVersionStep.fullVersion)` matches the variable name in the `Dockerfile`.

+## Conclusion

 Have you learned something?
 Is there anything unclear or you saw a typo?
 [Tell me](https://iamjeremie.me/page/contact-me/) !